Glues

 - Cartridge and cardboard are made from recycled materials

-Properties of leather adhesive:
+Properties of Leather adhesives:

 Disadvantages and limitations:

-Adhesive for paper - especially shoji paper
+Glues for paper - especially shoji paper